vertiginous/pik/README.txt

-      add           Add another ruby location to pik. checkup       Checks your environment for current Ruby best practices. run           Runs command with all version of ruby that pik is aware of. rm            Remove a ruby location from pik. switch        Switches to a different version.
+      add           Add another ruby location to pik. checkup       Checks your environment for current Ruby best practices. list|ls       Lists ruby versions that pik is aware of. run           Runs command with all version of ruby that pik is aware of. remove|rm     Remove a ruby location from pik. switch|sw     Switches to another ruby location.
-      help          Diskplays help topics.
+      help          Displays help topics.

   For help on a particular command, use 'pik help COMMAND'.